Big Game (2014 film)

 Big Game is a 2014 action-adventure film directed by Jalmari Helander and written by Helander and Petri Jokiranta.
-The film stars Samuel L. Jackson, Onni Tommila, Ray Stevenson, Victor Garber, Mehmet Kurtulus, Ted Levine, Felicity Huffman, and Jim Broadbent.
-It is one of the most expensive Finnish films.
+It stars Samuel L. Jackson, Onni Tommila, Ray Stevenson, Victor Garber, Mehmet Kurtulus, Ted Levine, Felicity Huffman, and Jim Broadbent.
+The film follows a 13-year-old boy named Oskari (Tommila) in his efforts to protect the President of the United States William Alan Moore (Jackson) from terrorists who shot down Air Force One.

-Premiering at the 2014 Toronto International Film Festival, the film was generally well received, with IGN calling it "a throwback to '80s and '90s adventure movie with a dash of comic book violence thrown in for good measure."
+Premiering at the 2014 Toronto International Film Festival, the film was generally well received critically, with IGN calling it "a throwback to '80s and '90s adventure movie with a dash of comic book violence thrown in for good measure."
+However, as one of the most expensive Finnish films ever made, it was a box-office bomb.

 Plot

 Air Force One is shot down by terrorists, leaving William Alan Moore, the President of the United States, stranded in the wilderness of Finland.
 In the forest on a hunting mission to prove his maturity to his kinsfolk, a 13-year-old boy named Oskari plans to track down a deer, only to discover an escape pod that holds Moore.
-The pair must team up to escape the terrorists who are closing in to capture their own "Big Game" prize.
-Pentagon officials, including the Vice President, the CIA director, and former CIA field operative Herbert who has been brought in as a consultant, monitor the events through satellite broadcast.
+The pair must team up to escape the terrorists, who are closing in to capture their own "Big Game" prize.
+Pentagon officials including the vice president, the Central Intelligence Agency (CIA) director, and a former CIA field operative Herbert, who has been brought in as a consultant, monitor the events through satellite broadcast.

-Already feeling at a disadvantage as a hunter due to his father's reputation—he having hunted and defeated a bear on his own hunt—Oskari's faith is further shattered when he follows a map his father left him, eventually finding a portable refrigeration unit with a pre-killed deer head in it.
-Moore boosts Oskari's confidence by reminding him with his goal.
-They are subsequently confronted by a corrupt United States Secret Service agent Morris, who orchestrated the attack from aboard Air Force One after sustaining a bullet-wound that left a fragment of shrapnel near his heart, and a mercenary named Hazar.
-Although he puts Moore in the refrigeration unit and take him home to kill, Oskari regains his confidence by leaping onto it before the helicopter can carry away.
-Oskari drops the unit to a river.
+Already feeling at a disadvantage as a hunter due to the reputation of his father, who had hunted and defeated a bear on his own hunt, Oskari's faith is further shattered when he follows a map his father left him, eventually finding a portable refrigeration unit with a pre-killed deer head in it.
+Moore boosts Oskari's confidence by reminding him of his goal.
+They are subsequently confronted by a corrupt United States Secret Service agent Morris, who orchestrated the attack from aboard Air Force One after sustaining a bullet wound that left a fragment of shrapnel near his heart, and a mercenary named Hazar.
+Although Hazar puts Moore into the refrigeration unit and takes him home to be killed, Oskari regains his confidence by leaping onto it before the helicopter can carry it away.
+Oskari drops the unit into a river.